asfistonlavie/TEFLoN2/docs/getting_started/installation.rst

 	$ sudo apt update
 	sudo apt -y install bwa

-Recheck bwa version and if there are any problems, go to the `bwa site <https://bio-bwa.sourceforge.net/>`_.
+Check the version again.
+If problems persist, refer to the `bwa site <https://bio-bwa.sourceforge.net/>`_.

 SAMtools
 ^^^^^^^^

-If your computer has SAMtools installed, check the version of your SAMtools :
+Check your SAMtools version:

 .. code-block:: console

 	$ samtools --version

-If samtools is not installed or SAMtools < 1.15, follow installation instructions on `samtools site <http://www.htslib.org/>`_.
+If SAMtools is not installed or is outdated (< 1.15), follow instructions on the `samtools site <http://www.htslib.org/>`_.

 RepeatMasker
 ^^^^^^^^^^^^

-For install RepeatMasker_, follow installation instructions on `RepeatMasker site <http://www.repeatmasker.org/RepeatMasker/>`_.
+To install RepeatMasker_, follow installation instructions on `RepeatMasker site <http://www.repeatmasker.org/RepeatMasker/>`_.

-SnakeMake
+Snakemake
 ^^^^^^^^^

-If your computer has SnakeMake installed, check the version of your SnakeMake :
+Check your Snakemake version:

 .. code-block:: console

 	$ snakemake --version

-If SnakeMake is not installed or version < 7.7.0, follow installation instruction on `SnakeMake site <https://snakemake.readthedocs.io/en/stable/getting_started/installation.html>`_.
+If SnakeMake is not installed or is older than version < 7.7.0, install it following the instructions on `SnakeMake site <https://snakemake.readthedocs.io/en/stable/getting_started/installation.html>`_.